d-ries/linux-essentials/02_installation/99_assignments.md

 - Check with the file explorer (Files) if the file exists
 - Delete the file and empty the trash
 - Pin (=Favorite) the Terminal -application to the Dock (=launcher)
+- Surf with Firefox to the school website
 - Install the Chromium webbrowser, start the app, pin it to the Dock and place it above the Firefox icon
-- Surf with Firefox and Chromium to the school website
+- Surf with Chromium to your school webmail portal
 - Install wps-office and test the apps
 - Install Spotify and test the app
 - Install Visual Studio Code and test the app
 - Install Gimp and take a look at the app
-- Configure the Thunderbird app to use for your school email